Gregangelo's Velocity Circus

-Gregangelo's Velocity Circus/Arts and Entertainment is a San Francisco-based circus troupe and entertainment company that incorporates the arts, technology, astrophysical concepts, and cultural diversity into their performance acts.
-The circus and entertainment company was founded in 1993 by Artistic Director Gregangelo Herrera, a whirling dervish, aerial arts choreographer, and drummer.
+Gregangelo's Velocity Circus, also known as Velocity Arts and Entertainment, is a San Francisco-based entertainment company and circus troupe that incorporates the arts, technology, astrophysical concepts, and cultural diversity into their performance acts.
+The circus and entertainment company was founded in 1993 by artistic director Gregangelo Herrera, a whirling dervish, aerial arts choreographer, and drummer.
 The company's signature performances incorporate multiculturalism, ensemble aerial acts, optical illusions, immersive entertainment, and interactive play.
 Operating both one-out events and a variety of immersive shows, the troupe and entertainment company create performances and experiences with a cast of local San Francisco and Bay Area artists, including several artists they have sponsored from around the world.

 For twenty-five years, Velocity Circus has remained an independent company, without federal or private grants or program funding.
 Though an independent, entrepreneurial set-up is unusual for most circus troupes, the troupe has experienced a range of financial and commercial success.
 Gregangelo's Velocity Circus/Arts and Entertainment is commissioned by non-profits, festivals, museums, corporate entities, and tech startups to create immersive experiences and fully produced shows.

 Gregangelo's Velocity Arts and Entertainment Company has created performances and installations, etc., for Warner Bros., Microsoft, Lucasfilm, Lexus, Univision, Yelp, Cisco Systems, and Mercedes-Benz.
 For every show, performers double as crew members for Velocity Arts and Entertainment, tailor the costumes, and pitch ideas.
 The arts and entertainment company works in tandem with the circus, providing all of its multi-media, motion media, music, costume, makeup, hair and wigs, technology, writing, scenic, lighting, special effects, installations, infrastructure, photography, painters, sculptors, makers, and any other in-house visual and aesthetic support.
 The Gregangelo Museum serves as the company headquarters.